galetaire/spahousing/pages/posts/roi.md

 # Interpretation and observations

-The charts from above (_rental source:[**Idealista**](https://www.idealista.com/sala-de-prensa/informes-precio-vivienda/alquiler/)_) show the ratio between the purchase price and the rental price (both in %; and in time, years).
+The charts from above show the ratio between the purchase price and the rental price (both in %; and in time, years).
 In essence, it's an indicator similar to the price-to-earnings ratio (P/E) used in the stock market analysis.
 It can be interpreted as follows:

 - At 2010 prices, it took 27.8 years to fully recover a house purchase through rental returns, at a 3.6% annual rental return.
 - At 2020 prices, it took 17.5 years to fully recover a house purchase through rental returns, at a 5.7% annual rental return.